gwu-libraries/scholarspace-hyrax/README.md

 * If Shibboleth has been setup on the GW ScholarSpace Server, enable Shibboleth in the appropriate environment file (ie: `config/environments/production.rb`):

          config.shibboleth = true

-### (Optional) Add content-admin users <a id="prod-add-content-admin"></a>

-* Ask each of the content-admin users to log in to the application at least once.
-Right now they will have read-only rights.

-* Log in as an admin user, and navigate to /roles

-* Select the content-admin role, and add each of the users to whom you wish to grant content-admin rights.
-These users should now be able to upload items and edit the items that they have uploaded (plus items transferred or proxied to them).

-* Note that removing users from roles through the /roles interface is still (as of Hyrax 1.0.5) broken, and must be accomplished through the rails console.

 ### (Optional) Add Google Analytics